General Sewer Questions

 What is a sanitary sewer system?

 A sanitary sewer system is a collection of pipes, pumps, lift stations, manholes, sanitary sewer laterals and other infrastructure.
 The system is designed to safely transport wastewater to a treatment plant.

 What is a sewer main line?

-A sewer main line is a utility pipe that carries wastewater from a property's sanitary sewer lateral to a treatment plant, via sewer force or gravity main.
+A sewer main line is a pipe that carries wastewater from a property's sanitary sewer lateral to a treatment plant, via sewer force or gravity main.

 What is a sanitary sewer lateral?

-A sanitary sewer lateral is a pipe that carries wastewater from your property to the sanitary sewer main line in the street.
-Every property receiving sewer service from the City of Minneapolis has at least one sanitary sewer lateral.
+A sanitary sewer lateral is a pipe that carries wastewater from your property to a sanitary sewer pipe in the street.
+Every property receiving sewer service from the City of Minneapolis has at least one sanitary lateral.

 What is the difference between a storm drain system and a sanitary system?

 A storm drain systems consists of natural and man-made channels and underground pipes (called storm drains) that transport stormwater and snowmelt from streets, yards and other areas and discharges directly into our lakes, rivers, creeks and stormwater holding ponds.
 This stormwater is not treated, and it picks up and carries pollutants along with the stormwater, before discharging into the storm drain system.

-Wastewater entering the Minneapolis sanitary system is transported to the Metropolitan Wastewater Treatment Plant, in Saint Paul (formerly known Pig's Eye).
+Wastewater entering the Minneapolis sanitary system is transported to the Metropolitan Wastewater Treatment Plant in Saint Paul.
 This facility is owned and operated by Metropolitan Council Environmental Services (MCES).

 What is the difference between a separate sanitary sewer system and a combined sewer system?

 A separate sanitary sewer system is designed to carry only wastewater to a treatment plant.
 Stormwater is carried in a separate stormwater system, and is not transported to a treatment plant.
 In a combined sewer system, both wastewater and stormwater are carried in the same pipe.
 The City of Minneapolis has very few combined sewer systems.